 Final Tips

 The rule of thumb is to keep your registered nurse resume on one page only.
 Remember that hiring managers don’t have the time to read through multiple pages of a resume because they are considering several different potential job candidates.
+For candidates with less than ten years of experience, a one-page resume is ideal, while those with more extensive backgrounds may require a two-page resume.
 So, the clearer and more concise you can make your resume, the better chance you will have of getting a callback from the hiring manager.

 Read More :- Skills For Nurse Resume